-This soprano inhaled helium, and then sang a virtuosic Mozart aria
+Soprano inhales helium and sings a virtuosic Mozart aria

-Take a voice-altering gas, one trained singer, and some cracking Mozart coloratura.
-This is going to end extremely well.
+Voice-altering gas, a trained singer, and some cracking Mozart coloratura.

 What does helium do to your singing voice?
-American soprano Christina Elizabeth shows you, belting "Deh Vieni Non Tardar" from Mozart's The Marriage of Figaro (with a hefty lung-full)
+Back in 2014, American soprano Christina Elizabeth showed the world, drawing breath from a balloon, before belting out ‘Deh Vieni Non Tardar’ from Mozart's The Marriage of Figaro.